Create Pipelines using SQL

 • On the Streams page, select the stream that contains the data that you want your pipeline to process.
 Select … next to Output/Outbound, and then select Create New Pipeline.

-2. To transform incoming data before sending it to a destination, modify the existing SQL statement.
+2. To transform incoming data before sending it to a sink, modify the existing SQL statement.
 For more information and examples of the common SQL patterns used to transform data in a pipeline, see the following topics:

 • For the full list of functions that you can include in a Decodable pipeline, see Function Reference.